 - National Map Viewer contains data sets from many contributing agencies.

-- USGS TopoView Beta includes TopoView offers access to JPEG's, GeoTFF's, KMZ's, and GeoPDF's of the USGS's Historical Togographic Map Collection.
+- USGS TopoView includes TopoView offers access to JPEG's, GeoTFF's, KMZ's, and GeoPDF's of the USGS's Historical Togographic Map Collection.

 - National Map Seamless Server is the primary site to download USGS imagery, elevation and land cover data.

 - National Map ‘Best Practices’ Viewer offers the most up-to-date National Map road, boundaries, structures, and other vector data.

 - National Hydrography Data (NHD) Viewer contains hydrography digital spatial data, such as: lakes, ponds, streams, rivers, springs and wells.
 It offers data extraction on medium, high or local resolution, and is delivered as personal geodatabase, file geodatabase, or shapefile.

 Dynamically-generated maps of renewable energy resources.
 It also offers downloadable GIS data and geospatial toolkits via FTP.

 National geographic databases of transportation infrastructure and facilities.

 NGA's GEOINT services, including DEM data of the Arctic and Combating Wildlife Trafficking.

 Interactive mapping application created by the Coastal Services Center that features tropical cyclone data of both Atlantic and Eastern North pacific basins.

 World's largest active archive of weather and climate data.
 The center develops both national and global datasets.
 Data is extracted via the GIS Map Services Index

 Interactive maps including data from the Earth and sun, including Earth observations from space and sea floor data.
 It offers software and conversion tools, as well as downloadable shapefiles extracted from interactive maps